hindu-comm/mail_stream_advaita-l/2017/08/Dakshinamurthystotra/102__Praveen_R._Bhat.md

 > You may like to take some time off (not much though) to cross check and
 > come to your own conclusion.
-> ​ ​
+>
 > And of course I would be very happy if you could convey your conclusion
 > also in this regard.
 >
-​I'll surely look up and do so, thanks. ​We have just begun chAtussutrI study and its getting a little hectic and terse.
+I'll surely look up and do so, thanks.
+We have just begun chAtussutrI study and its getting a little hectic and terse.
 I intend to steal time before today's grahaNa japa if possible.